 Restaurants are all allowed to operate at a 50% maximum capacity seven days a week.
 Some places may still only offer take out or delivery, it varies from establishment to establishment but majority are open for dining in.

-Bars and casinos are now allowed to open with strict protocols, regulations and a maximum capacity of 50%.
+Bars and casinos are now allowed to open with strict protocols, regulations and a maximum capacity of 25% for January.
 Only casinos located inside hotels may re-open and guests have to pass a temperature check.
 Alcoholic beverages won’t be allowed.

 For bars, they won’t be allowed to play music above a certain decimal level and dancing is not permitted.
 They must close at 10 PM on weekdays and 9 PM on weekends in accordance to the driving restrictions.